| 1992 |

 | 2003 |

-SAF-A is enriched on the inactive X chromosome (Xi) through its RGG RNA-binding domain; after near-complete removal of DNA and chromatin proteins, SAF-A remains with the nuclear matrix at the Xi position, suggesting RNA-dependent (possibly XIST RNA) association contributing to Xi nuclear architecture. |
+SAF-A is enriched at the inactive X chromosome (Xi) territory through its RGG RNA-binding domain.
+After removal of DNA and chromatin proteins, SAF-A remains with the nuclear matrix at the Xi.
+The enrichment depends on the RGG domain, raising the possibility that SAF-A interaction with XIST RNA contributes to Xi silencing through local changes in nuclear architecture. |

 Chromosoma |